ergenius/learn-programming-for-beginners/README.md

 ## General guideline

 - On any subject, search on Google, Youtube, Stack Overflow & Wikipedia for more information!
 - On any subject always search and read the coresponding wikipedia page (if any) after reading or watching the more accesible content or tutorials.
-On wikipedia, the information is presented in a more professional way, using the right academic terms, wich will be very usefull to learn and use in  future jobs interviews.
+On wikipedia, the information is presented in a more professional way, using the right academic terms, which will be very usefull to learn and use in  future jobs interviews.
 - Create and use a stackoverflow account: https://stackoverflow.com/
 - Create and use a git account: https://github.com/
 - Create an account & ask ChatGPT about any subject you are interested into: https://chat.openai.com/